thekeylesscoder/my-extensive-programming-journey/javascript/eloquent-javascript/chapter-1/chapter-1-notes.md

     - Using "" == false ends up as true versus "" === false, which results in false.
   - He recommends using the binary operators when the probability of the answer being true is false but the tertiary operators for defensive programming.
 - ***Short-Circuiting of Logical Operators***
   - The && and || operators convert their left side values to Booleans to make a decision.
-Depending on the used operator and conversion result, the right hand or original left value.
+Depending on the used operator and conversion result, the right hand or original left value will be returned.
+    - Examples: The value from the left will be returned by || if it can be converted to true.
+If not, it will return the value on the right.
+It reacts relatively well for Booleans and other type values.
+  - This can be used to have a default value choosen.
+The example he gives is the or operator can be used if you have a potentially empty value first.
+The replacement value will be given if the empty value is false.
+Note this is because string and number conversion to Booleans (o, NaN, and empty strings) are false, while others are true.
+  - The and operator is the opposite - if the left value is converted to false, that value is given, otherwise returning the righthand value.
+  - JavaScript does something known as *short-circuit evulation*.
+This means that the righthand side is only evaluated as needed.